collabscore/documents/devdoc/output_omr.md

   "type": "object",
   "properties": {
-    "num": {"description": "Used for tuplet: gives the actual number of events wrt the expected one (specified by numbase)", "type": "integer"}, "numbase": {"description": "Used for tuplet: gives the expected number of events wrt the actual one (specified by num)", "type": "integer"}
+    "num": {"description": "Used for tuplet: gives the actual number of events wrt the expected one (specified by numbase)", "type": "integer"}, "num_base": {"description": "Used for tuplet: gives the expected number of events wrt the actual one (specified by num)", "type": "integer"}
    },
-   "required": ["num","numbase"],
+   "required": ["num","num_base"],
   "additionalProperties": false
 }
 ```